PuntitOwO/simple_pip_mode_flutter/README.md

 # Contribute

+Huge thanks to:
-Huge thanks to [Erick Daros](https://github.com/erickdaros) for PIP Actions feature.
+* [Erick Daros](https://github.com/erickdaros) for PIP Actions feature.
+* [song011794](https://github.com/song011794) for updating the plugin to Android 14.

-I'm currently working on more features, so issues and pull requests are appreciated!
+Issues and pull requests are appreciated!